Coming soon! Online learning pages are in progress.

 Course Lineage and Academic Foundations

-Tarpa’s online curriculum is drawn from the Dartmouth College course called Buddhist Meditation Thoery and supplemented by lectures and readings mainly from four other Dartmouth College courses:
+Tarpa’s online curriculum is drawn from Dr. Seton’s Dartmouth College course Buddhist Meditation Theory and supplemented by lectures and readings mainly from his four other Dartmouth College courses:

 Buddhist Meditation Theory: examination of contemplative methods through the lens of Buddhist Studies, neuroscience, psychology, and contemplative-education research.